fintech-ye/getting-started/README.md

 ## Getting Started

-The tutorial documentation is published on:
+The tutorial documentation is published online at:

 [https://fintech-ye.github.io/getting-started](https://fintech-ye.github.io/getting-started)

 If you wish to run the tutorial locally, you can use the following command after installing Docker Desktop: